VCityTeam/PEPR-VDBI/data-integration/README.md

   "result": "According to the table, Bernard Kaufmann's OrcID is not listed.
 To find his OrcID, you would need to look at the list of researchers and their associated OrcIDs in the 4th column. \n\nHowever, if we can assume that Bernard Kaufmann is indeed a researcher involved in this project (based on the context provided), then he does not have an OrcID listed among the other researchers' identifiers."
 }
 ```

+- TODO: test placing less context information in the template, and more in the query
+- TODO: test asking for a structured output (e.g., JSON or CSV)
+  - test in the template and in the query
+- TODO: Once templates/queries are stable test with larger contexts (larger pdfs, the online example is able to query a document of 100+ pages)
+- TODO: Once templates/queries are stable test with different models (e.g. Llama3.1 and Mistral).
+It is not clear which model works best for our use case.

 # 2. Notes for AI assisted data integration